-For household customers we will always fit a smart enabled meter.
+For household customers we will always fit a digital meter.
 Where these meters are fitted in an area covered by our smart network we will provide household customers with information through our online account management.
-Where the meter is not connected to our smart network it will continue to be possible to read the new meter in AMR mode or manually.
+Where the meter is not connected to our smart network it will continue to be possible to read the new meter in AMR mode.

-For non-household properties within our smart network, we will aim to fit a smart enabled meter for new installations and replacements.
-Our standard smart enabled meters don't have a pulse output and if a non-household retailer or third party requires data from the meter, we can provide the hourly or 15-minute data through our digital data service with a one-off set up charge (see our latest Wholesale Tariff Document under our charges page).
-If logging equipment is still required, then we can discuss options on a case-by-case basis aligning to the MOSL logger to smart process.
+For non-household properties within our smart network we will aim to fit a digital meter for new installations and replacements.
+Where a digital meter is located in our smart network it can be read in AMI mode, which is also known as a Smart meter.
+It is not currently possible to physically connect remote logging equipment to our standard digital meters (without a pulse output), therefore where a standard digital meter (without a pulse output) has been fitted within our smart network and a retailer or third party requires data from the meter, we can provide a digital data service with a one-off set up charge.
 Existing pulse meters will gradually be replaced as part of our reactive and proactive programme, but there may be some exceptions, and our installation policy will follow these principles: